jillianmaher/hello-world-buttons/README.md

 Use the **button1.html** file to view different button layouts.

-You will also use the file to create
+You will also use the file to create a quiz using buttons and Javascript.